Baptisms (English & Spanish)

 Jesus entrusted the ministry of reconciliation to the Church.
 The Sacrament of Penance is God's gift to us so that any sin committed after Baptism can be forgiven.
 In confession, we have the opportunity to repent and recover the grace of friendship with God.
 It is a holy moment in which we place ourselves in his presence and honestly acknowledge our sins, especially mortal sins.
 With absolution, we are reconciled to God and the Church.
 The Sacrament helps us stay close to the truth that we cannot live without God.
 "In him we live and move and have our being" (Acts 17:28). ~from the United States Catholic Catechism for Adults

-The Sacrament of Reconciliation is available in English every Saturday from 2:45 to 3:30 pm at St. Rose Church.
+The Sacrament of Reconciliation is available in English every Saturday from 2:45 to 3:30 pm at St. Christopher Church.
 It is also available in Spanish one-half hour before each Spanish Mass.

 Communion